MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 ## Wireframe sketches

-These defined the basic concept that initially did start out with "lizard" and "spock" hands included but as the game was developed the scope was refined.
+These defined the basic concept that initially did start out with "lizard" and "Spock" hands included but as the game was developed the scope was refined.
 Images used were just place holders at the time of scoping and the layout was further refined with development and testing.

 ### Landing page